 Mark XII was generally similar to Mark IX except that it had a removable breech ring.
 Mark XIIx had no register on the rear of A tube and breech rings were machined to match.
 Mark XIIB was of loose barrel construction.

 A similar weapon was the Vickers 4.7"/45 (12 cm) "E" gun.
-This was an earlier design and differed from the Mark IX in that the "E" guns were wire wound for part of their length and in having an inner A tube with only 28 rifling grooves.
+This was an earlier design and differed from the Mark IX in that the "E" guns were wire wound for part of their length, had slightly different chamber dimensions and in having an inner A tube with only 28 rifling grooves.
 "E" guns were built solely for export and were not used on British warships.

 A total of 742 Mark IX and 372 Mark XII guns were manufactured, including all variants.
 Mark IX**B was one of the largest volume variants, with 183 being made.

 Actual bore diameter of all British 4.7" guns was 4.724" (12 cm).

 The data that follows is specifically for the Mark IX and Mark XII guns except where noted.

 4.7"/45 (12 cm) Mark IX gun in CPXVIII

 mounting under construction at Vickers.
 Note the cartridge in the

 loading tray.
 The net at the back of the gun was to slow the ejected

 cartridge casing.
 The workman on the left appears to be setting a